-Efficiencies from a Centralized Review
+Efficiencies from a Centralized IBC Review

-Additionally, centralized IBC organizations can administer IBCs for sites lacking their own committees or can serve as a second committee specifically for clinical trials when the existing IBC lacks the expertise for such reviews (many local IBCs focus only on preclinical or non-clinical research).
+Additionally, centralized IBC organizations can administer IBCs for sites lacking their own committees.
+They can also serve as a second committee specifically for clinical trials when the existing IBC lacks the expertise for such reviews (many local IBCs focus only on preclinical or non-clinical research).

-As a result of these centralized efficiencies, sponsors experience faster study startups, achieve experimental endpoints earlier, and cut costs.
-Sites that work with a centralized IBC are more competitive for being selected for studies and are more likely to meet recruitment goals.
+Similar to sIRB review benefits, as a result of these centralized IBC efficiencies, sponsors can experience faster study startups, achieve experimental endpoints earlier, and cut costs.
+Sites working with a centralized IBC are more competitive for being selected for studies and are more likely to meet recruitment goals.